 The CPT load factor employed in previous studies to evaluate the increase in demand during a CPT event is no longer a static feature of the market participant, and instead is determined by growth in the applicable demand category as defined by the scenario.
-To account for the influence on participant profitability of the incidence of growth in various demand components, each participant will have its demand apportioned between each demand category so, for example, a small retailer with a high percentage of domestic consumers will face increase in price and quantity on a very cold day, whereas an industrial user will only face price increases.
+To When a scenario occurs, the response of each participant will account for the influence on participant profitability of the incidence of growth in various demand components, Each participant will have its demand apportioned between each demand category so, for example, a small retailer with a high percentage of domestic consumers will face increase in price and quantity on a very cold day, whereas an industrial user will only face price increases.
+Accordingly, the static CPT load factor employed in previous studies to evaluate the increase in demand during a CPT event is no longer required.